Brazil opts not to support world's worst-performing currency

 The central bank has been unusually quiet in recent weeks, with officials declining to discuss the currency even on condition of anonymity.
 A bank spokesman declined to comment on the institution's strategy.

 Some analysts believe the bank could still change direction and try to support the real, especially if its decline gains pace.
-The real weakened as much as 3.7 percent on Friday to 3.28 per dollar, its weakest level since April 2003.
+The real weakened another 3 percent on Friday, breaking through the 3.20 per dollar threshold to its weakest level since May 2004.

 The sudden plunge could further worsen inflation, which is already running at 7.7 percent a year - more than a percentage point above the central bank's target range.